 Her writing focus on the characters' psychology, generally antiheroes.
 The characters are the most important in her books, much more than the topic, due to "an introspection, a reflection, not sentimental, but feminine".
 Her novels cover a multitude of topics, treat actual and socially relevant problems such as injustices or poor communication between people and frequently, the core of her stories remains unexplained.
 Añó asks the reader to discover the "deeper meaning" and to become involved in the events presented.

 In 2016 she was awarded to be a writer in residence by the culture association Nuoren Voiman Liitto at Villa Sarkia in Finland and at the Shanghai Writing Program, hosted by the Shanghai Writers' Association.
 In 2017 she is awarded by the Baltic Centre for Writers and Translators to be a writer in residence in Sweden and distinguished at International Writer's and Translators' Center of Rhodes in Greece.
+In 2018 she is selected for the residency Krakow UNESCO City of Literature in Poland.

 Literary Prizes/ Awards: